pjp-comp/Phpspreadsheet-Extension-helper/README.md

 # Phpspreadsheet_PJP

+Here https://github.com/PHPOffice/PhpSpreadsheet is being used and made simpler for genral purpose use.

-just pass data and download excel
+Just pass data in array and get excel downloaded.

+Here you can extend functionalities.